Platinum Metal-Based Anticancer and Antibacterial Drugs

 2. Antibacterial agent

-The researchers are looking for partners to take this invention to the next stage, which would be doing experiments to confirm the biological target, mode of action, and refine efficacy in vivo.
+The researchers are looking for partners to take this invention for the next stage, which would be doing experiments to confirm the biological target, fashion of action, and refine efficacy in vivo .

 Luris reference numberINV-0874.0990